Bartłomiej Babiarz

 Bartłomiej Babiarz (born 3 February 1989) is a Polish former professional footballer who played as a central midfielder.
 Besides Poland, he has played in Greece.
-He currently serves as the match analyst for I liga club ŁKS Łódź.
+He currently serves as a match analyst for I liga club Odra Opole.

 Club career

 On 17 August 2020, Babiarz signed a one-year contract with Wigry Suwałki.

 Post-playing career

 Following retirement in 2023, Babiarz joined Warta Poznań's staff as a match analyst.
 In July 2024, he was hired by Raków Częstochowa to operate in a similar role.
 He left the club after the conclusion of the 2024–25 season.
 In July 2025, Babiarz joined ŁKS Łódź's coaching staff.
+He left ŁKS after the conclusion of the 2025–26 season.
+On 19 June 2026, he joined Odra Opole's coaching staff.